spetca/flow-hdl/README.md

 ### Top priorities
 - [ ] more sane UI styling
 - [ ] decent appearance on mobile, although not super high priority
+- [ ] better user defined block experience. a web-laymen, but HDL expert, should be able to quickly add blocks via a well defined structure without much web-code overhead.
 - [ ] better editor features/styling (like resizing editor pane)
 - [ ] better block explorer pane that can be hidden
 - [ ] better styling for react flow